5 Easiest States to Establish Residency

 • Utility bills

 States may also consider other factors, such as the individual’s employment, education, and family ties, when determining residency.
-These documents collectively serve as evidence of your intent to make the state your permanent home and can be crucial in situations where your residency status is questioned.
+These documents collectively serve as evidence of your intent to make the state your permanent home and can be crucial when your residency status is questioned.

 #1 Florida